 A great set up for a house rabbit is an open top puppy pen.
 They can be spacious and airy so the rabbit does not feel enclosed as much as they would in a cage.

-Pens are also great as you can move them around, change the shape of them etc to suit your space and this adds variety.
+Pens are also great as you can move them around and change the shape of them to suit your space and this adds variety.
 They also look good and do not clutter a room.

 The best height to get is 35in.
 This will stop any escapes if your bunny was thinking of jumping over the top.
 Just be careful to not place any items next to the edges that your bunny could climb up on and make it easy for them to jump out.

-Remember, although puppy pens are a decent size, it is still very important that your bunnies get their daily exercise.
-If you let your rabbit have free range exercise around the house, increase the free range area gradually, until they are trained.
+Although puppy pens are a decent size it is still very important that your bunnies get their daily exercise.
+If you want to let your rabbit have free range exercise around the house, increase the free range area gradually until they are trained.
 Also decide beforehand what rooms are out of bounds and take precautions for this so your rabbit understands.

 For more advice on house training, see Bunny behaviour – Training bunny.